Key generation

 For understanding in detail what sq pki link

-does, see chapter 'Authenticating certificates'.
+does, see 'Authenticating certificates'.

 Choosing a cipher-suite